Manchester United captain Maguire found guilty of assault, resisting arrest and attempted bribery | Goal.com

 Manchester United captain Maguire found guilty of assault, resisting arrest and attempted bribery

-The Manchester United captain, his brother Joe Maguire and their friend Christopher Sharman have been on trial in Greece after an incident which happened in the early hours of Friday morning while Maguire was on holiday on the island of Mykonos with family and friends.
+The defender, his brother Joe Maguire and their friend Christopher Sharman were all found guilty after a trial in Syros, Greece following an incident which happened in the early hours of Friday morning while Maguire was on holiday on the island of Mykonos with family and friends.

+It was heard the altercation which led to Maguire and two others being arrested started after an incident with another group, who they believed had injected his sister Daisy with a suspected ‘date rape’ drug.

-Maguire, 27, pleaded not guilty to all charges and was represented by one of his lawyers, Alexis Anagnostakis, in the hearing on Tuesday as he was not required to be present in person.
+Maguire pleaded not guilty to all charges and was represented by his lawyer Alexis Anagnostakis in the hearing on Tuesday as he was not required to be present in person.

-The hearing took place in Syros with his father Alan in attendance and all three defendants were found guilty.

-Maguire has been handed a prison sentence of 21 months and 10 days, however he will not serve any jail time as the sentence has been suspended due to the crimes being misdemeanours and he is a first time offender.
+His lawyer asked for the sentence to be postponed as the defence had not been given enough time to prepare but despite their requests the trail went ahead.

+Following the sentence, Maguire maintains his innocence and is determined to clear his name.

-Manchester United released a statement in support of their captain, highlighting that his legal team had been given little time to prepare a defence, and said Maguire would be appealing the sentence.
+Manchester United are standing by their captain and in a statement following his sentencing they were critical of the prosecution service who gave Maguire’s team little time to work on a defence.

-The statement read: "Manchester United notes the verdict of the Greek court today.
-Harry Maguire pleaded not guilty to all of the misdemeanour charges made against him and he continues to strongly assert his innocence.
+“Manchester United notes the verdict of the Greek court today.
+Harry Maguire pleaded not guilty to all of the misdemeanour charges made against him and he continues to strongly assert his innocence,” a club statement read.

 “It should be noted that the prosecution confirmed the charges and provided their evidence late on the day before the trial, giving the defence team minimal time to digest them and prepare.
 A request for the case to be adjourned was subsequently denied.